infracost/actions/get-comment/README.md

 # Infracost Get Comment Action

 This GitHub Action retrieves the body of the latest Github comment posted using the `infracost/actions/comment` action.
+We're still developing the use-cases for this action.

 ## Usage